Real-Skill/javascript-tasks/README.md

 {token:''}
 ```

-Where the token is plain value.
-It should be Base64 encoded end sent as header on subsequent requests that require authorization.
-Sample header for
+The token is plain value.
+It should be Base64 encoded end sent as header on subsequent requests that requires authorization.
-token 'abc'.
+Sample header for token 'abc'.

 ```
 Authorization: Token YWJj
 ```

 ##Setup
 To install dependencies from package.json: